-- (2) Height of Structures No component of a Large-Scale Ground-Mounted Solar Photovoltaic Installation shall exceed 15 feet above existing grade (except for connection to the grid). - (3) Protected open space Shall equal 25% of the "clearing area".
+- (2) Height of Structures No component of a Large-Scale Ground-Mounted Solar Photovoltaic Installation shall exceed 15 feet above existing grade (except for connection to the grid). - (a) Except in cases where agriculture is an integral part of the solar plan, an elevation of seventy-two (72) inches at the lowest point and similar increase at all other points in the array, provided that viewsheds from the public ways are not significantly affected, and at the discretion of the Special Permit Granting Authority (SPGA). - (3) Protected open space Shall equal 25% of the "clearing area".
 Protected open space shall be left in their natural state. - (4) Clearing Area Shall include all areas of the parcel being disturbed, the access drive shall also be included in this area.
-Clearing areas may be increased by up to 50% provided the Board finds that the visual impact (as described in 24.2.11.d) is not detrimental to the abutters or neighborhood.
+Clearing areas may be increased by up to 50% provided the Board finds that there is no undue impact to the environment and the visual impact (as described in 24.2.11.d) is not detrimental to the abutters or neighborhood.
+Upon Board findings that a solar array is an agrivoltaic system, clearing areas may be increased by an additional 10%.
+In no circumstance shall total clearing area exceed 60%.